 I made some pretty big fitness goals for 2014 and began my own 15-Day Rebelle Fit Challenge.
 The challenge requires giving up added sugar.
 And, after having more than enough to drink over the holidays, I decided to give up alcohol too.

-Quitting sugar has been a little tough because it is in just about everything.
-I’ve had some minor fatigue and headaches, but so far it’s doable.
+Quitting sugar has been tough because it is in just about everything.
+I’ve had some fatigue and headaches because of the sugar withdrawals, but so far it’s doable.

 Giving up alcohol was kind of okay for about a week until several days ago when I woke up feeling hot and chilly at the same time, lying in soaking wet sheets.
 My big old dog was lying on the blanket next to me and I thought for sure that he must have had an accident.
 Yuck!

 I was a bit shocked when I got out of bed and realized that my shirt and pillow were also soaked.
 Holy shit.
 That’s from me?!
 Seriously, I drink a few nights a week and eat well most days.
 How can my withdrawals be so severe?!